tyleresmith/breaking-news-cli-gem/README.md

 # BreakingNews

-Accesses the top news article by region or topic.
+Accesses the top news article by region or topic utlizing nokigiri gem to scrape BBC.

 ## Installation